FP&A should guide all significant decisions a company makes.

 From headcount planning to deciding on the budget, FP&A dramatically influences a company's culture, growth, trajectory, and ultimate fate.

 FP&A must have a solid grasp of the company's short- and long-term financial needs.
-From routine activities—like financial close and consolidation, cash flow reporting, and financial reporting—to strategic initiatives—including financial insights on planning, budgeting, scenario planning, financial forecasting, and financial modeling—FP&A covers a lot of ground.
+From routine activities—like financial close and consolidation, cash flow reporting, and financial reporting—to strategic initiatives—including integrated financial planning, budgeting, scenario planning, financial forecasting, and financial modeling, financial reporting—FP&A covers a lot of ground.

-While the entire Finance branch is responsible for tasks like record keeping, accounting, payroll, compliance and control, risk management, investor relations, and more, FP&A focuses on the future: determining a company's financial health.
+While the entire Finance branch is responsible for tasks like record keeping, accounting, payroll, compliance and control, risk management, investor relations, and more, FP&A focuses on the future: determining a company's financial performance.

-That said, the actual value of the FP&A team comes when they provide insights for executives and the broader company.
+That said, the actual value of the FP&A team comes when they provide insights by analyzing financial and operational data for executives and the broader company.

-The FP&A process is a constant flow of data collection and analysis.
+The FP&A process is a constant flow of data analysis and collection.
 There are four major parts:

 1. Data collection, consolidation, and verification

-The first step is data collection, consolidation, and verification.
-It consists of collecting all the financial data from each internal department and every external source.
+This step consists of collecting all the financial data from each business unit, internal department, and external source.

 From there, FP&A needs to consolidate the data so it's organized and easy to work with.